 Tailings are the left-over materials from the processing of mined ore.
 They consist of ground rock, unrecoverable and uneconomic metals, chemicals, organic matter and effluent from the process used to extract the desired products from the ore.

-How tailings dams differ from conventional water dams
+How do TSFs differ from conventional water dams?

-Tailings dams evolve over their life cycle, from planning, design, construction, operation, closure and post closure.
+TSFs evolve over their life cycle, from planning, design, construction, operations, closure and ultimately to post closure.
 There may also be periods of care and maintenance between operational phases.

 The duration of the closure phase in a TSF’s life cycle can exceed the duration of the operational phase.
 The closure phase may include transition from operations to active care when tailings deposition ceases.
 Active care typically includes a continuation of water, geochemical and physical management processes that are designed to maintain TSF integrity.
 Over time, inactive TSFs may transition to passive care when the ongoing water, geochemical and physical management requirements are reduced or eliminated.
 Once a TSF has transitioned to passive care, additional works may be carried out to rehabilitate the site, such as earthworks and re-vegetation.